decentralizedRK/GitHubUsers/README.md

 # GitHubUsers

-This App can get the GitHub user’s information
+#### Android App to get GitHub user’s information using GitHub API

+Demonstrates how to use Recyclerview, Kotlin Coroutines , Retrofit library for API call.

+#### Used language and libraries
+ * Kotlin- primary project language
+ * Android Architecture Components- the core of MVVM pattern
+ * Retrofit- to perform API call